SwitchSamael/Brix-Pedidos/useCases.md

 - Check password and allow or deny access to change table

-- Dashboard (month profit, amount of new clients, new clients, amount of sells)
+- Dashboard (month profit, quantity of new clients, new clients, quantity of sells)

 - Store data so that client don't need request server